annah-vu/zillow_clustering_project/README.md

 4.)
 Log error is affected by price per sq ft.

+5.)
+Log error is affected by combinations of internal property features and combinations of locational features.

 ## 7.)
 Findings and Next Steps
-   - There appears to be distinct groups between longitude/latitude/age, and dollar per sqft/number of bathrooms and bedrooms/age
+   - There appears to be distinct groups between longitude/latitude/age, and dollar per sqft/number of bathrooms and bedrooms/age, however, these groups don't help our supervised model.
-   - Using recursive feature elimination used dollar per sqft, number of bathrooms and bedrooms, county, tax amount, and census block
+   - Using recursive feature elimination, it selected dollar per sqft, number of bathrooms and bedrooms, county, tax amount, tax value, and census block.

 Next steps would be:
  - gather more information on location
- - try to clean up/fill in missing values for other location-based columns such as ZIP code
+ - Look more into census block, try to fix ZIP codes based on latitude/longitude
- - Try out new combinations for clustering
+ - Try out new combinations for clustering with these as well as other columns with other property features.

 <br>
 <br>